tek/hix/readme.md

 nix run 'github:tek/hix?ref=0.8.0#bootstrap'
 ```

-You can create a new project in the current directory:
+You can create a new project in the current or an arbitrary directory:

 ```
-nix run 'https://flakehub.com/f/tek/hix/~0.8.tar.gz#new' -- --name 'project-name' --author 'Your Name'
+nix run 'https://flakehub.com/f/tek/hix/~0.8.tar.gz#init' -- --author 'Your Name' --name project-name nix run 'https://flakehub.com/f/tek/hix/~0.8.tar.gz#new' -- --author 'Your Name' path/to/project-name
 ```

 The manual process consists of first adding Hix to your Haskell project flake by specifying the input: